Tin whistle: Well-known performers

-Andrea Corr of Irish folk rock band The Corrs also plays the tin whistle.
+Legendary music producer Daniel Lanois credits his musical beginnings on the penny whistle at age nine as a major influence on his melody-first approach to production.

 Saxophonist LeRoi Moore, founding member of the American jam band Dave Matthews Band, plays the tin whistle in a few of the band's songs.

 Bob Hallett of the Canadian folk rock group Great Big Sea is also a renowned performer of the tin whistle, playing it in arrangements of both traditional and original material.

 Icelandic post rock band Sigur Rós concludes their song "Hafsól" with a tin whistle solo.

 Barry Privett of the American Celtic rock band Carbon Leaf performs several songs using the tin whistle.

 Lambchop uses the tin whistle in the song "The Scary Caroler."

 The Unicorns use the tin whistle in the song "Sea Ghost".

+The Paul Simon song You Can Call Me Al features a penny whistle solo, played by jazz musician Morris Goldberg.